jsamuelkamau-dot/aws-secretshield-cloud-security/docs/02-threat-model.md

 - Logging and monitoring with CloudTrail and CloudWatch
 - Automated incident response and containment

-## Evidence to Capture
-- Screenshot of this threat model documented in GitHub

 ## Next Lab
 ➡️ [Lab 03 – AWS Account Baseline](03-aws-account-baseline.md)